roa-2022/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Daniel Grabczewski

-- I can play the guitar.
+- I used to play the viola
-- I love camping.
+- I once ate fast food for 3 months straight
-- I am afraid of birds.
+- I've been to over 50 weddings

 ## Buzz Aldrin